StealthWaters/fall2025fll/README.md

 # fall2025fll

+This is the entire repository of all the 2025 FLL Fall Season things.
+The schedule and workbook is in the excel sheet.
+Communicate in our Teams.

-How to compile all code:
+# How to compile all code:

 Run Mission12.py
 Run Mission1.py or Mission2.py
 [Add More]

-# Code and Assets for the 2025 FLL autumn season.
+# How to use Github

 To view the video, you must first download it.
 For cloning, you can click the green button that says Code, then click "Download zip" to download all.
 To [download and] watch a video, click on the video name you want to watch, then click "View Raw" to download and view it.